 - Check the Skin

 It is also helpful to check certain skin parts on a regular basis.
 Look for softness or discoloration that might lead to bedsores.
-If your loved one is receiving hospice care in Chino, California, care providers can check for possible bed sores while under their care.
+If your loved one is receiving hospice care in Ontario, California, care providers can check for possible bed sores while under their care.